 Assuming that you’re seeking more modest digs, you will want to note that L.A. home prices are higher than in other major cities—and prices are rising.
 The median list price in the city is between $525,000 and $999,000, depending on the source you consult.
 Median monthly rent is about $1,360.

-Senior living options for those who do not want to maintain a home range from subsidized, to moderately priced, to high-end, luxury apartments and condos.
-Assisted-living facilities as well as skilled nursing facilities also are available at a range of price points.
-And, if you’re interested in the home selling process, your real estate broker can provide guidance on that subject as well.
+Senior living options for those who do not want to maintain a home range from subsidized, to moderately priced homes, to high-end, luxury apartments and condos.
+Assisted-living facilities, as well as skilled nursing facilities, also are available at a range of price points.

 12. Experienced real estate agents are assets